 Breaks

-There shall be a minimum break of eight hours between ordinary rostered shifts
+There shall be a minimum break of ten hours between ordinary rostered shifts or eight hours when agreed by both parties.

 Rest Break

 A period of twenty minutes shall be allowed to Employees for morning or afternoon tea and such period shall be included in the ordinary hours of work.
 Employees who are engaged for less than a whole shift on any one day shall be entitled to one tea break of ten minutes.